Tezsure/Tezster-CLI/README.md

 # Getting Started

-Tezster comes in an npm package and as github repo with a set of easy commands to kickstart the development or interaction with Tezos.
+Tezster comes in an npm package with a set of easy commands to kickstart the development or interaction with Tezos.
 The current version will install and start tezos node on your local machine.

 ## Prerequisites